docker/docs/compose/file-watch.md

 ---
-description: File watch automatically updates running services as you work
+description: Use File watch to automatically update running services as you work
 keywords: compose, file watch, experimental
 title: Automatically update services with file watch
 ---